-Special Warnings and Precautions: Renal impairment: There is limited experience with Repatha in patients with severe renal impairment (defined as eGFR < 30 mL/min/1.73 m2).
-Repatha should be used with caution in patients with severe renal impairment.
+Special Warnings and Precautions: Traceability: In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.
 Hepatic impairment: In patients with moderate hepatic impairment, a reduction in total evolocumab exposure was observed that may lead to a reduced effect on LDL-C reduction.
 Therefore, close monitoring may be warranted in these patients.
 Patients with severe hepatic impairment (Child-Pugh C) have not been studied.
 Repatha should be used with caution in patients with severe hepatic impairment.
-Dry natural rubber: The needle cover of the glass pre-filled syringe and of the pre-filled pen is made from dry natural rubber (a derivative of latex), which may cause allergic reactions.
+Dry natural rubber: The needle cover of the glass pre-filled syringe and of the pre-filled pen is made from dry natural rubber (a derivative of latex), which may cause severe allergic reactions.
 Sodium content: Repatha contains less than 1 mmol sodium (23 mg) per dose, i.e. it is essentially 'sodium-free'.

-Interactions: No formal drug-drug interaction studies have been conducted for Repatha.
-No studies on pharmacokinetic and pharmacodynamics interaction between Repatha and lipid-lowering drugs other than statins and ezetimibe have been conducted.
+Interactions: No interaction studies have been performed.
+No studies on pharmacokinetic and pharmacodynamics interaction between Repatha and lipid-lowering medicinal products other than statins and ezetimibe have been conducted.